Smart Data Forum ended

-A knowledge platform and exhibit space for Smart Data technologies and innovations; a meeting place for interested parties from research, business, and government.
+From September 2015 until August 2019 Smart Data Forum has been a knowledge platform and exhibit space for data technologies and innovations; a meeting place for interested parties from research, business and government.
+Visit our follow-up project:

 Big Data & Smart Data – What does that really mean?